AlexLitvino/pyASSA/README.md

 ## Features:
 - Static analysis of scripts from selected directory (recursively) against user defined rules;
-- Presenting results as text file.
+- Presenting results as a text file.

 ## Dependencies